mncrftfrcnm/making-fly-play-chess/README.md

 The short explanation is that a chess board gets turned into numbers, those numbers are sent through a network made from fly-neuron connections, and the result is used to score the position.
 White tries to make the score higher, Black tries to make it lower.

-The fly connections stay fixed during training.
-Only the final part that turns neuron activity into a chess score is learned.

-This is a simplified reservoir-computing experiment, not a biological simulation of a living fly brain.

-The trained model is already included, so you do not have to train it yourself just to play.
+The trained model is already included, so you do not have to train it yourself just to play(although it is quite dumb).

 ## easiest way to play: google colab